SamuelSwartzberg/oboeru2/README.md

 ### Oboeru

+#### Speed

 Oboeru may take in the order of a few 100ms to fully render a big card, which may be unnacceptable to some.
 There is probably some speed to be gained through code improvements, but this is not a priority for me at this time.
 PRs welcome!

+#### More Inline Formatting

+In principle, it is extremely easy to add more inline formatting by editing the relevant .json file.
+However, inline formatting added imposes the performance penalty of running a (fairly simple, but still) regex over the whole card.
+Writing a custom parser proved to be 15 times slower, however (perhaps because the JS regex engine can take advantage of JIT compiling better?).
+Again, ideas for solutions welcome.

+### Interaction

+#### Audio/Video

+Currently, support for audio/video is nearly nonexistent.
+Anki's native audio/video will play on every card, and is kind of obnoxious generally. `<audio>`/`<video>` kinda work, but have no styling or usability considerations at the moment.
+If someone has an idea of how these should work, please feel free to open an issue.

+## Glossary

+**full-width**: Versions of some characters typically used e.g. in Japanese, which are different characters in Unicode (to the computer, essentially), and thus can be used to easily distinguish functions without having to resort to more complex logic.